-Moderators will welcome participants, explain the timeline and ask each group one short question and let them speak.
+Moderators will welcome participants and ask each group one short question.
+They will introduce themselves, explain the timeline and display a map showing all connecting sites.
+Example:

 3. Combination & Discussion of Measurements (20')

 Moderators show combined results.
 They will ask one question to each group, on the measurements and the results.